-This stampless letter (Figures 1-3) was sent on December 25, 1836, from Green Bay to Milwaukee.
+The stampless letter depicted in Figures 1 and 2 is a case in point.
+It was mailed on December 25, 1836, from Green Bay to Milwaukee.
 The territory of Wisconsin was organized earlier that year, and the First Wisconsin Territorial Assembly adjourned in early December 1836.
-This letter touches on a controversial decision made at that first assembly.
+This letter alludes to a decision at that assembly to place the territorial capital in Madison.
+That was a controversial decision, at least in the northeast quadrant of the territory.

-The letter writer was John Winslow Cotton.
 Cotton was born in Plymouth, Massachusetts in 1800.
-He graduated from West Point in 1823 and was commissioned in the US Army as a second lieutenant.
-He would serve in the US Army for more than 25 years, retiring after the Mexican-American War in 1848.
+He graduated from West Point in 1823 and was commissioned in the U.S. Army as a second lieutenant.
+He would serve in the U.S. Army for more than 25 years, retiring after the Mexican-American War in 1848.

-Cotton's first posting was to Fort St. Anthony in Minnesota (what would later become Fort Snelling), and in 1824 he would be transferred to Fort Howard in Green Bay.
-It was there that he met Mary Arndt, daughter of Judge John P. Arndt, and in 1825, Mary and he would marry.
+Cotton's first posting was to Fort St. Anthony in Minnesota (what would later become Fort Snelling), and in 1824 he was transferred to Fort Howard in Green Bay.
+It was there that he met Mary Arndt, daughter of Judge John Penn Arndt, and in 1825, Mary and he would marry.
 He would be posted to other locations before taking a leave of absence (due to an unspecified illness) between 1835 and 1837.
 He returned to Green Bay during that period and that was when he wrote this letter.
-He would return to active duty sometime in 1837 and upon retiring from the Army in 1848, he would return to Green Bay where he remained until his death in 1878 at age 78.
-He was buried in Woodlawn Cemetery in Allouez, Wisconsin, which is part of the Green Bay metro area.
-He was survived by his wife Mary and four of their five children (i).
+He returned to active duty sometime in 1837 and upon retiring from the Army in 1848, he moved back to Green Bay where he stayed until his death in 1878 at age 78.
+He is buried in Woodlawn Cemetery in Allouez, Wisconsin, which is part of the Green Bay metro area.

-The most interesting sections of this letter to me are the last two sentences:
+The most interesting part of the letter to me are the last two sentences:

 The Judge has just returned from Bellemont [sic], but is quite unwell from exposure & bad living at that place.